 either explicitly take a backup or wait for the next iteration

 of any periodic backup routine you may have set up.

 Step 6: Start the replica and disable read-only mode.
 Start the replica like this:

 mysql> START SLAVE;

-Allow the master to begin accepting updates once again by running the following statement:
+Allow the source to begin accepting updates once again by running the following statement:

-GTID-based replication should now be running, and you can begin (or resume) activity on the master as before.
-Section 2.3.3, “Using GTIDs for Failover and Scaleout”, discusses creation of new slaves when using GTIDs.
+GTID-based replication should now be running, and you can begin (or resume) activity on the source as before.
+Section 2.3.3, “Using GTIDs for Failover and Scaleout”, discusses creation of new replicas when using GTIDs.